wkeu/antenna_data_processing_system/README.md

 ## System Discription
 --------------------
-gui:
+* gui: Frontend.
+Allow for user to launch and configure program.
+Launch from here.
-generate data:
+* generate data: Essentially main, from
-antennas:
+* antennas: Contains all classes of antennas and how each calculation is perfored for each antenna.
+Eg. 3dbw for a sector.
-antenna plots:
+* antenna plots: Contains all functions for plotting (Polar, Cartisian, Interactive)
-file merge:
+* file merge: Contains all functions for reading in the
-generate pattern files:
+* generate pattern files:
-generate word report:
+* generate word report:
-peak detect:
+* peak detect:
-Khronos:
+* Khronos.bat: